bargavj/EvaluatingDPML/README.md

 ```
 $ ./evaluating_dpml_run.sh cifar_100
 ```
+Note that the above script also installs all the required dependencies (in case not already installed), except cuda-toolkit and cudnn.
 For Purchase-100 data set, update the `target_l2_ratio` hyper-parameter as commented inside the script, and run:
 ```
 $ ./evaluating_dpml_run.sh purchase_100
 ```